 Even though the pharmaceutical industry is highly regulated there remain social, environmental and corruption risks through potentially complex and global supply chains.
 To detect and manage sustainability risks in our supply chain, Camurus has implemented a risk management process built on a due diligence perspective.
 The sustainability requirements that Camurus imposes on its vendors are described in Camurus' Vendor Code of Conduct.
-These sustainability requirements are regularly monitored by Camurus, and the vendors are subject to a risk assessment which is based on their performance in the areas of sustainability governance, human rights, labor rights, working conditions, environment, and anti-corruption.
+These sustainability requirements that Camurus' vendor code of Conduct.